wcox13/Kruskals/README.md

 the unit square, and the edge weights will be computed as the Euclidean distance between points.
 Similarly, dimension 3 will use arbitrary points in the unit cube, and dimension 4 will use arbitrary points in the unit hyper-cube.

+`numpoints` should of course be greater than 2, and `numtrials` should be reasonably small (unless you have all day!).
+Note that there is no input validation, since this is merely a algorithm study; the end-user is, well, me :)

 ## Notes
 Before running, make sure that you have the latest JDK and JRE [installed](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html).
 See `Report.pdf`